By Tia Luck

 Part of our mission is to create a community-wide approach.
 We hope you’ll join us in two weeks for Mountainfilm on Tour to be inspired by a collection of documentary short films followed by a panel discussion.
 Thanks to The Education Foundation of Eagle County, adults and students will experience stories of equity and inclusion.
 High school students will watch the program during the day, then the Riverwalk and Capitol theaters will host the program in the evenings for community members.
 A panel discussion will follow each screening to continue this conversation with our community.

 There is magic that happens when we talk about our differences: we see more of our similarities.
 Working together as a diverse community, we can achieve equity.
 Eagle County can prepare all students to be college, career, and culture ready.

-Tia Luck is the Equity Coordinator for Eagle County Schools.
-She can be reached at firstname.lastname@example.org
+Tia Luck is the equity coordinator for Eagle County Schools.
+Email her at firstname.lastname@example.org.